Skip to content

 minTimeBetweenSessionsMillis When a user closes and reopens the app within minTimeBetweenSessionsMillis milliseconds, the reopen is considered part of the same session and the session continues.
 Otherwise, a new session is created.
 The default is 5 minutes.
 5 minutes

-trackingSessionEvents Whether to automatically log start and end session events corresponding to the start and end of a user's session.
+trackingSessionEvents Deprecated.
+Whether to automatically log start and end session events corresponding to the start and end of a user's session.
 NO

 setServerUrl Sends events to a custom URL.
 Amplitude HTTP API URL